criblio/appscope/docs/CommandControl.md

 * "req" field was not an expected value
 * Based on the "req" field, expected fields were missing

-The whenever the request can be parsed, the value of the field "req" will be equal to whatever value of "req" was provided in the request.
+Whenever the request can be parsed, the value of the field "req" will be equal to whatever value of "req" was provided in the request.

-### Example Requests
+### Examples of Successful Requests / Responses

 GetCfg request: